articles

 EL85

-The EL85 appears to be the little brother of the EL84 pentode.
-It is specified for single ended audio applications with a load resistance 9000 Ohms.
-This could be used in radio or television receivers.
+The EL85 appears to be the little brother of the EL84 pentode but is electrically identical to the B8A based EL42.
+When used for single ended audio applications a load resistance 9000 Ohms is specified.
+The original design purpose of the EL42 was for car radio output stages.

 The following is taken from a trade announcement in The Radio Constructor, March 1954. under the heading of - a versitile low current consumption miniature output pentode.